Computability and Beltrami fields in Euclidean space: Construction of a Turing complete gradient field in

 Since we have proved this result for $l\in\{0,1\}$, it is clear that the claim follows if we establish the following induction property: consider an integral curve of $Y$, which we still denote by $(s(t),\rho(t))$, with initial condition

 for some $i\geq0$ and $l\geq1$, then, if $T^i_{l+1}(c)$ denotes the time such that $s(T^i_{l+1}(c))=s^i_{l+1}+c$, with $|c|<\varepsilon/2$, we have the estimate

-To check this, it is convenient to introduce the notation $(S(t),R(t))$ for the trajectory of the vector field $X$ with the same initial condition $(s(0),\rho(0))$; this will allow us to exploit the contraction properties of the flow of $X$.
-As before, it is clear that $T^i_{l+1}(c)$ is bounded by
+To check this, we denote, as before, $(S(t),R(t))$ the trajectory of the vector field $X$ with the same initial condition $(s(0),\rho(0))$; this will allow us to exploit the contraction properties of the flow of $X$.
+As in the case $l=0$, it is clear that $T^i_{l+1}(c)$ is bounded by